+All car repair tutorials were written and prepared by qualified auto mechanics.
+Learn how to fix mechanical car repairs such as your car braking system.
 It's easy once you know how.
 How to fit, fix, and fine-tune a brand-new engine, how to improve your gasoline usage, how to readjust, rectify, and regulate fuel flow.
 These are things you'll learn from reading the tutorials.
 What's more, you can be completely confident of their value and accuracy.

 Discover how to adjust the front and rear tail lights.
-Learn professional car detailing techniques, car care, and how to improve and overhaul a car engine.
-You will find helpful information on car components, motor reconstruction, fuel tips, replacement of worn out parts, and how to mechanically alter engine settings for greater fuel consumption.
+Learn professional car detailing techniques and car care.
+How to improve and overhaul a car engine.
+You will find helpful information on car components, motor reconstruction, replacement of worn out parts, and how to mechanically alter engine settings for greater fuel consumption.
 The tutorials cover difficult areas like how to calibrate, align, and balance automobile, truck, and 4X4 wheels, how to tighten, tune up a car, how to overhaul a clapped out motor, and much more.

 According to the the American Automobile Association (AAA), the Federal Trade Commission (FTC), and the National Association of Attorneys General (NAAG), knowing about the following information could help you keep a lid on bad car repairs and mechanical errors.

 One of the best ways to avoid car repair rip-offs is to be fully prepared.
 Check with your local city, and ask about if there are any dodgy car repair centers and mechanics that are listed in your local area.
 You should be aware of any repair centers who are known for bad mechanical work.
 This should include knowing how your car works, and how to identify the most common of car problems.

 The free articles and repair tutorials will explain in plain English how to "troubleshoot", diagnose, and fix any car problems you may have at present.
 It is also vital to know how to choose a reliable and experienced mechanic.
 It's a good idea to be prepared ahead of time with car problem questions to ask a mechanic (or, auto service center) before you get your vehicle repaired.
 You should also be fully aware of your consumer protection rights.
 One of the very best ways is to ask for recommendations from work mates, friends, family, and other people you trust.
 Also, you should locate a reputable car service shop before you actually need one so that you avoid being thrown into a panic at the very last minute.

 In addition, check with the state Attorney General's office and your local consumer protection agency.
 They will have a record of complaints regarding a particular repair shop.
-Follow these service guidelines and always make sure that the car service or repair shop will honor your motor vehicle's warranty.
+Furthermore, always make sure that the car service or repair shop will honor your motor vehicle's warranty.
 Always insist on seeing the service centers certificates of approved registration.
 A reputable repair shop should openly display local and state certificates.
 For example: their Automotive Service Excellence seal.